 Out of home advertising is everywhere you look.
-When sports teams want to sell more tickets, celebrate pivotal moments during the game, or thank die-hard fans, they turn to digital billboards.
-Out of home advertising play an important role in marketing because it is able to change its messaging to accommodate to different brands’ needs.
 According to the Outdoor Advertising Association of America (OAAA), OOH traces back to obelisks in ancient Egypt, and includes circus posters and the infamous Coca Cola holiday campaigns in the early 20th century.
 Now, this channel is undergoing a digital makeover.

 “The physical world is becoming more and more connected, and as digital screens, mobile devices, free high-speed WiFi, proximity networks, and so on continue to become ubiquitous, your journey through the world will become more and more like a web browsing experience, with access to information and opportunity based on time, place and contextual data,” said Miko Rahming, senior vice president of innovation at creative and tech company Intersection to CMO.com.